FACTBOX-Front runners in development of antibody drugs against COVID-19 | Health

 ELI LILLY & CO * The U.S. pharmaceutical group's treatment, a combination of the antibodies bamlanivimab and etesevimab, is meant for patients with mild-to-moderate COVID-19.

-GLAXOSMITHKLINE * GlaxoSmithKline and Vir Biotechnology partnered to develop the COVID-19 antibody drug sotrovimab.
+* GlaxoSmithKline and Vir Biotechnology partnered to develop the COVID-19 antibody-drug sotrovimab. * It was shown in a trial to work as well when given as a shot in the arm as when administered as an infusion.

-* In May, the FDA granted sotrovimab an EUA for treating mild-to-moderate COVID-19 in people aged 12 years and older. * The EU's drug regulator backed in June its use for patients at risk of severe disease who do not need supplemental oxygen.
+* In May, the FDA granted sotrovimab a EUA for treating mild-to-moderate COVID-19 in people aged 12 years and older. * The EU's drug regulator backed in June its use for patients at risk of the severe disease who do not need supplemental oxygen.

 * It received approval as a COVID-19 treatment in Japan in September.
 TRIALS:

-* The treatment resulted in a 79% reduction in risk of hospitalisation for more than 24 hours or death due to any cause, a late-stage study showed in June.
+* The treatment resulted in a 79% reduction in risk of hospitalization for more than 24 hours or death due to any cause, a late-stage study showed in June.
 SUPPLY DEALS:

 * The United States has signed contracts worth about $1 billion to secure the treatment, with supply expected by Dec.
 17. * The EU signed in July a contract with GSK for the supply of up to 220,000 doses of sotrovimab.